Brazil to prioritize elderly, indigenous and health workers for COVID-19 vaccine | Health

 Brazil to prioritize elderly, indigenous and health workers for COVID-19 vaccine

-Brazil will prioritize the vaccination of indigenous people, health workers and those aged 75 years and older in the battle against COVID-19, the Health Ministry said on Tuesday, unveiling a four-stage preliminary plan for national immunization.
+Indigenous people, health workers and those aged 75 years and older will be at the front of the line to be vaccinated against COVID-19, Brazil's Health Ministry said on Tuesday as it unveiled a four-stage preliminary plan for national immunization.

-People between 60 and 74 years old will be vaccinated in the second stage, and those with prior health conditions such as heart and kidney disease would be covered in a third stage.
-The final stage, before opening to the wider population, would include teachers, security personnel, and first responders, along with prison staff and inmates, the ministry said.
-Those first four stages would cover 109.5 million people out of a total population of 212 million in Brazil.
+People aged 60 to 74 will be vaccinated in the second stage, and those with prior health conditions such as heart or kidney disease would be covered in a third stage.
+The final stage, before making a vaccine available to the wider population, would include teachers, security personnel and first responders, along with prison staff and inmates, the Health Ministry said.
+The four stages would cover 109.5 million people out Brazil's total population of 212 million.

 The Health Ministry on Tuesday reported 50,909 additional confirmed cases of the novel coronavirus in the past 24 hours, the highest daily case number since early September, along with 697 new COVID-19 deaths.
 The country's state governors and opposition politicians have been pressing the government of far-right President Jair Bolsonaro to draw up a national immunization plan.